 Ryan’s innovative Freedom of Information Act work with/against U.S. intelligence agencies is covered regularly in the press, and the FBI is currently arguing in court that Ryan’s dissertation FOIA research is itself a threat to national security.
 Ryan thanks the Bureau for this compliment.

-modern American history; history of medicine; history of science; animal-human interactions; environmental history; nuclear studies; war and society; policing dissent; freedom of information
+modern American history; history of medicine; history of science; animal-human interactions; environmental history; nuclear studies; war and society; surveillance; policing dissent; freedom of information